-Uhh, Kylie Jenner’s New Highlighter Collection is Actually Insane
+Kylie Jenner’s Insane New Highlighter Collection Launches TODAY

 The collection includes six shades, including gold, pearl, rose gold, champagne, apricot, and mocha, all of which are infused with approximately a billion pounds of glitter and sparkle, allowing you to finally look like your very own celestial body.

-No word yet on how much each of the highlighters will cost, but we do know that they will sell out almost immediately when they launch on Tuesday, February 28 at 3:00 P.M.
+No word yet on how much each of the highlighters will cost, but we do know that they will sell out almost immediately when they launch today at 3:00 P.M.
 PST.
 So set your alarms, get your credit cards ready, and be prepared to fight for your right to look like a holographic unicorn.
-Scroll down to see the Kylighters in action!
+Scroll down to see the Kylighters in action, and then send us a picture and let us know what they look like on your skin!